aryan-r22/Brain-Age-Estimation-Evaluation/README.md

 # Brain-Age-Estimation
 A collection of different regression models for predicting Brain Age from T1 weighted MRI Images.
-To be used as a reference to the paper: **Predicting brain age using machine learning algorithms: A comprehensive evaluation (JBHI-EMBS)** [*Accepted*]
+To be used as a reference to the paper: **Predicting brain age using machine learning algorithms: A comprehensive evaluation (IEEE JBHI-EMBS)** [*Accepted*]

 ## Regression Techniques evaluated:
 1. Bagged Ensemble Trees